-IV.Suggestions for Homework
+V. Suggestions for Homework

-Practice the Wise guide imagery at least once in the next week.
-You may have additional questions about your current issue/experience, or want to explore a new one.
+Encourage group members to practice the Wise guide imagery at least once in the next week.
+Suggest that they may have additional questions about their issue or want to explore a new issue.

-Enjoy each step of the journey and appreciate whatever comes, because whatever comes is coming from deep within yourself, from that place where we actually do know what we need to do and how we need to act.
+Invite them to enjoy the journey, each step of the journey and appreciate whatever comes, because whatever comes is coming from deep within yourself, from that place where we actually do know what we need to do and how we need to act.